opensorcerer20/quizapp/README.md

         - [x] new appbar replaces old
         - [ ] menu
         - [ ] if no back button, show title on left
+        - [ ] modals ONLY WORK with deck menu, not working when click outside (in android only), use react-native-modal

     -   [ ] tips
         -   [ ] 3 dot menu in toolbar
         -   [ ] tip button (https://buymeacoffee.com/)